elixir-lang/elixir-lang.github.com/_posts/2026-01-09-type-inference-of-all-and-next-15.markdown

 def example(x) when tuple_size(x) < 3
 ```

-Elixir will correctly track the tuple has at most two elements, and therefore accessing `elem(x, 3)` will emit a typing violation.
+Elixir will correctly track that the tuple has at most two elements, and therefore accessing `elem(x, 3)` will emit a typing violation.
 In other words, Elixir can look at complex guards, infer types, and use this information to find bugs in our code!

 ## The next ~15 weeks

 As we work on the type system, we have been carefully monitoring the compiler performance.
 And while we have been able to [develop new techniques to keep everything running smoothly](/blog/2025/12/02/lazier-bdds-for-set-theoretic-types/), the next weeks will dramatically ramp up the amount of type information flowing through the compiler, and therefore we need your feedback.

 The next Elixir release is scheduled for May.
-Until then, we plan to launch at least three release candidates with increased type checking.
+Until then, we plan to launch _at least three release candidates_ with increased type checking.

 The first release candidate is out right now, with type inference of all Elixir constructs.
 Please give it a try.
 However, at this stage, we expect some false positives: the type system will report warnings which are not actual violations.
 We will explain exactly why in the next paragraphs.
 So don't change your programs yet.
 The most valuable feedback we want from you is performance!
 If everything compiles at roughly the same speed as before, then hooray!